Maii912/spotify-song-recommendation-system/README.md

 cosine_similarity (Pairwise Metric Evaluations)

-📦 How to Run the Project
+## 📦 How to Run the Project
-Clone this repository to your computer.
+1- Clone this repository to your computer.
-Ensure you have Jupyter Notebook or VS Code installed.
+2- Ensure you have Jupyter Notebook or VS Code installed.
-Install the required packages via your terminal if you haven't already:
+3- Install the required packages via your terminal if you haven't already:
 Bash
 pip install pandas numpy scikit-learn
+3- Configure Dataset Path:
+    Open Spotify recommendation.ipynb.
-Open Spotify recommendation.ipynb, update the dataset file path to your local directory, and run the cells to generate your own music recommendations!
+    update the dataset file path to your local directory containing the csv file.
+4- Execute the Code:
+    Launch your notebook interface using jupyter notebook in your terminal.
+    Run the cells sequentially to generate your own music recommendations!